-Helping users make the most of their ingredients with AI-driven recipe suggestions tailored to their preferences and health needs.
+Helping users save time finding recipes with AI tailored to their preferences and health needs.

 5 weeks

-How might we help users quickly find recipes that meet their preferences while utilizing their leftover ingredients in order to reduce food waste?
+How might we help users quickly find recipes that meet their preferences while utilizing their available ingredients?

 The Solution